 If you own a home, you’re bound to run into an air conditioner leak at some point.
 Even if it is a minor inconvenience, water damage to walls, ceilings, and floors can be disastrous.
-Repairing damage caused by an AC unit leaking is time-consuming and expensive and may necessitate repair by an expert of air conditioner installation in Dover.
+Repairing damage caused by an AC unit leaking is time-consuming and expensive and may necessitate repair by an expert of air conditioner installation in Delaware and Eastern Shore Maryland.

 It is frequently the result of clogged air conditioner filters or shoddy HVAC work.
 Excessive leakage is not normal, even if it is a small amount.
 A leaking air conditioner must be repaired as soon as possible, but diagnosing the problem is a prerequisite.